Netherlands: Economy

-The Netherlands has a developed economy and has been playing a special role in the European economy for many centuries.
 Since the 16th century, shipping, fishing, agriculture, trade, and banking have been leading sectors of the Dutch economy.
 The Netherlands has a high level of economic freedom.
 The Netherlands is one of the top countries in the Global Enabling Trade Report (2nd in 2016), and was ranked the fifth most competitive economy in the world by the Swiss International Institute for Management Development in 2017.
-In addition, the country was ranked the 5th most innovative nation in the world in the 2022 Global Innovation Index down from 2nd in 2018.
+The country was ranked the 8th most innovative nation in the world in the 2025 Global Innovation Index down from 2nd in 2018.

 As of 2020, the key trading partners of the Netherlands were Germany, Belgium, the United Kingdom, the United States, France, Italy, China and Russia.
 The Netherlands is one of the world's 10 leading exporting countries.
 Foodstuffs form the largest industrial sector.
 Other major industries include chemicals, metallurgy, machinery, electrical goods, trade, services and tourism.
-Examples of international Dutch companies operating in Netherlands include Randstad, Heineken, KLM, financial services (ING, ABN AMRO, Rabobank), chemicals (DSM, AKZO), petroleum refining (Royal Dutch Shell), electronic machinery (Philips, ASML), and satellite navigation (TomTom).
+Examples of international Dutch companies operating in the Netherlands include Randstad NV, Heineken, KLM, financial services (ING, ABN AMRO, Rabobank), chemicals (DSM, AKZO), petroleum refining (Shell plc), electronic machinery (Philips, ASML), and satellite navigation (TomTom).

 The Netherlands has the 17th-largest economy in the world, and ranks 11th in GDP (nominal) per capita.
 The Netherlands has low income inequality, but wealth inequality is relatively high.
 Despite ranking 11th in GDP per capita, UNICEF ranked the Netherlands 1st in child well-being in rich countries, both in 2007 and in 2013.